nabing259/covid19_casestudy/Covid19_casestudy/Covid19_Dashboard/README.md

      - Country (or "World" for global view)
      - Date Range
      - Status (Confirmed, Recovered, Death, Overall Analysis)
-   - Explore the main dashboard for visualizations and metrics.
+   - Explore the main dashboard for visualisations and metrics.
    - Switch to the Data AI tab for AI-generated summaries or to ask questions about the data.

 ---